AbubakkarSidhik45/simple-chat/src/SimpleChat.md

 **Functionality:**

 - Fetches messages for a specific chat room from the backend API using page and messageId params.
 - Page is to keep track of how times we called the API to fecth messages.
-This can be used for backend what chunk of messages we are expecting
+This can be used for backend what chunk of messages we are expecting.
 - MessageId is only come into the picture when user visited the chat through the forwarded link.
 We passed this to backend to tell we are expecting the chunk of messages nearest to that link message.
 If we don't find messageId in params we simply send it as 0 to tell backend we are not expecting any particular message.
 - Fetches the new messages that user recieved from other user by calling the API of setInterval time, Assuume 1 sec, Using the response we can add the newly recieved message or show the user on other end is typing or not.
 - When new messages added by us, it calls add message api to store it to database.